Tamiya’s Super Sherman, the color of an Israeli tank is difficult. I made it in April 2014.

-I made the color of Israeli military uniform which I mixed dark yellow and olive-drab with one to one.
-The uniform of Israel Defense Forces is a slightly unique color.
+I made the color of the Israeli military uniform which I mixed dark yellow and olive-drab with one to one.
+The uniform of Israel Defense Forces is a unique color.
 If it is said that khaki is a similar color.

 I was able to complete really good Super Sherman with relatively easy work.
 Nice view of a long gun barrel and rear gun turret ledge.
-Tamiya’s kit is easy to make and the quality is comfort level.
+Tamiya’s kit is easy to make and the quality is comfortable level.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.